 Today, Intel® CPUs let you build the AI you want, where you want it, on the x86 architecture you know.
 From high performance Intel® Xeon® Scalable processors in the data center and cloud to power-efficient Intel® Core™ processors at the edge, Intel delivers a CPU to match any need.

-Our 10th Gen Intel® Core™ processors leverage an all new CPU core architecture, all new graphics architecture, and built-in AI instructions to intelligently deliver optimized performance and experiences.
+11th Gen Intel® Core™ processors leverage Intel’s refined process technology and redesigned core architecture, all new graphics architecture, and built-in AI instructions to intelligently deliver optimized performance and experiences.

 Today, it is no longer a question of CPU vs. GPU.
 More than ever you need both to meet your varied computing demands.
 The best results are achieved when the right tool is used for the job.